-Parents/carers may also choose to accompany their son/daughter in interviews and the school will facilitate that as appropriate.
+Parents/carers may also choose to accompany their child/young person in interviews and the school will facilitate that as appropriate.

-12. Helping children to understand and recognise risk and identify available support children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum.'
+12. Helping children to understand and recognise risk and identify available support vulnerable children, victims of abuse and some SEND children might be needed as part of providing a 'broad and balanced curriculum.'